repiyann/adonis6-auth-template/README.md

 - User Registration: Users can create accounts.
 - User Login: Secure login system using JWT for authentication.
-- Password Reset: Ability to reset passwords via email (WIP).
+- Password Reset: Ability to reset passwords via email.
 - Access Token Guard: Token-based authentication for secure API access.
 - Modular & Scalable: Built in a way that is easy to scale and extend for larger applications.